 The NIH institutes and centers support research training and research career development opportunities.
 The NIH Director’s Workforce Innovation Award to Enhance Biomedical Research Training (also generally referred to as the BEST program) is a trans-NIH program that was established in FY 2012 in response to recommendations provided by the Advisory Committee to the Director (ACD).
 The BEST program is managed by the Office of Strategic Coordination, located within the Division of Program Coordination, Planning, and Strategic Initiatives, in the NIH Office of the Director.
 As a trans-NIH program, BEST has a Working Group that benefits from cross-institute collaboration and participation by NIH staff from many institutes.
 The National Cancer Institute (NCI) is an active participant in the Working Group and provides expertise with training programs.
 The BEST program provides support for institutions to develop innovative approaches to complement traditional research training in biomedical sciences.
 The goal of the program is to complement and broaden both doctoral and postdoctoral traditional training experiences so that the graduate students and postdoctoral scientists participating in BEST activities are better prepared for careers in a variety of venues, including science policy, technology transfer, science writing, research management, industry, government, academia, or entrepreneurial enterprises.

+A.2 Purpose and Use of the Information Collection

+This request is to pretest the draft online surveys for graduate students and postdoctoral scientists.
+There are four surveys that will be pretested for graduate students and three surveys for postdoctoral scientists.
+The focus of the pretesting activity is to assess the clarity of the instructions and survey questions, appropriate use of skip patterns, and the length of time needed to complete the survey.
+The feedback will be used to modify the surveys.
+The pretesting will improve the accessibility and user-friendliness of the final surveys.

 This collection of information fits within the scope of the full generic as stated in the original Supporting Statement A:

 “The formative research process is used to determine whether or not a draft message or message concept is effective in reaching and communicating with its audience.
 Pretesting involves presentation of draft messages designed to convey specific information to a sample of the audience for whom the materials are intended.
 These respondents are asked to give their reaction to the messages….
 Information collected to determine the level of customer satisfaction with products helps NCI identify strategies for improving the accessibility of materials/programs, their user-friendliness, and their relevance… Respondents' input and reactions to each of these areas provide insight into how the audiences for these messages may react, how the messages should be formulated or revised to communicate most effectively, and the usefulness, relevance and appropriateness of these products to its customers.”
 (SSA written 4/8/2013, p.
 4-5)

-A.2 Purpose and Use of the Information Collection

-This request is to pretest the draft online surveys for graduate students and postdoctoral scientists.
-There are four surveys that will be pretested for graduate students and three surveys for postdoctoral scientists.
-The focus of the pretesting activity is to assess the clarity of the instructions and survey questions, appropriate use of skip patterns, and the length of time needed to complete the survey.
-The feedback will be used to modify the surveys.
-The pretesting will improve the accessibility and user-friendliness of the final surveys.

 Principal Investigators (PIs) from the trainees’ institutions will provide contact information for a potential pool of pretest participants.
 The total number of participants 110: 55 graduate students and 55 postdoctoral scientists.
 Of the 55 Graduate students and 55 postdoctoral scientists, 50 graduate students and 50 postdoctoral scientists will complete the draft surveys online and provide their reactions and feedback in a comments section at the end of the draft survey.
 Feedback will also be gathered on specific questions by including a comment box after the question.
 The invitation email to participate in the online survey pretest is in Attachment 1 and the reminder email is in Attachment 2.